 Faculty/staff, patients families, and other health care providers Discusses societal expectations of the profession dignity Seeks excellence in professional practice by participation in professional organizations and attendance at sessions or participation in activities that further education/professional development Utilizes evidence to guide clinical decision making and the provision of patient care, following guidelines for best practices Discusses role of respiratory care within the healthcare system and in population health Demonstrates leadership in collaboration with both individuals and groups 7.
-Use of Constructive Beginning Level Intermediate Level Entry Level 5 6 7 Demonstrates active listening skills Assesses own performance Actively seeks feedback from appropriate sources Demonstrates receptive behavior and positive attitude toward feedback Incorporates specific feedback into behaviors Maintains two-way communication without defensiveness Critiques own performan accurately Responds effectively to constructive feedback Utilizes feedback when establishing professiona patient related goals Develops and implement plan of action in respons feedback Provides constructive an timely feedback continual process of self- evaluation of skills, knowledge, and abilities Seeks feedback from patient/clients and peers/mentors Readily integrates feedback provided from a variety of sources to improve skills, 8.
-Effective use of Time Beginning Level Intermediate Level Entry Level 5 6 7 Comes prepared for the day's activities /responsibilities Identifies resource limitations (i.e., information, time, experience) Determines when and how much help/assistance is needed Accesses current evidence in a timely manner Verbalizes productivity standards and identifies barriers to meeting productivity standards Utilizes effective method searching for evidence for practice decisions Recognizes own resource contributions Shares knowledge and collaborates with staff to best current evidence Discusses and implement strategies for meeting productivity standards Identifies need for and searcher discipli s of Uses current best evidence Collaborates with members of the team to maximize the impact of treatment available Has the ability to set boundaries, negotiated, compromise, and set realistic expectations Gathers data and effectively interprets and assimilates the data to determine plan of care Utilizes community resources
+Use of Constructive Beginning Level Intermediate Level Entry Level Demonstrates active listening skills Assesses own performance Actively seeks feedback from appropriate sources Demonstrates receptive behavior and positive attitude toward feedback Incorporates specific feedback into behaviors Maintains two-way communication without defensiveness Critiques own performar accurately Responds effectively to constructive feedback Utilizes feedback when establishing professiona patient related goals Develops and implement plan of action in respons feedback Provides constructive ar timely feedback Independently engages in a continual process of self-evaluation of skills, knowledge, and abilities Seeks feedback from patient/clients and peers/mentors Readily integrates feedback provided from a variety of sources to improve skills, 8.
+Effective use of Time Entry Louis Beginning Level Intermediate Level Entry Level 5 6 7 Comes prepared for the day's activities /responsibilities Identifies resource limitations (i.e., information, time, experience) Determines when and how much help/assistance is needed Accesses current evidence in a timely manner Verbalizes productivity standards and identifies barriers to meeting productivity standards Utilizes effective method searching for evidence for practice decisions Recognizes own resource contributions Shares knowledge and collaborates with staff to best current evidence Discusses and implement strategies for meeting productivity standards Identifies need for and so referrals to other discipling or• Collaborates with members of the team to maximize the impact of treatment availablece• Has the ability to set boundaries, negotiated, compromise, and set realistic expectationso utilize• Gathers data and effectively interprets and assimilates the data to determine plan of careeeks• Utilizes community resources